raffll/yampt/README.md

 yampt.exe --merge -d Morrowind.BASE.xml Tribunal.BASE.xml Bloodmoon.BASE.xml -o NATIVE.xml
 ```
 Here you have one "NATIVE.xml".
 This is your base dictionary.
-Above command validate, sort and remove duplicates, so you can use it with only one dictionary:
+Merge command validate, sort and remove duplicates, so you can use it with only one dictionary:
 ```
 yampt.exe --merge -d Morrowind.xml
 ```

 ## Converting esm/esp/ess
 ```
-yampt.exe --convert -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "NATIVE.xml"
+yampt.exe --convert -f "C:\path\to\Plugin.esp" -d "NATIVE.xml"
 ```
-### If you want to add dialog topic names to not converted INFO strings (not found in dictionary)
+### If you want to add dialog topic names to not converted INFO strings (not found in dictionary) just add -a switch
 ```
-yampt.exe --convert -a -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "NATIVE.xml"
+yampt.exe --convert -a -f "C:\path\to\Plugin.esp" -d "NATIVE.xml"
 ```
-Text:
+Then text:
 ```
 Some text skin of the pearl some text.
 ```